department-of-veterans-affairs/vets-website/content/pages/health-care/apply.md

 <div class="feature">

 <div itemprop="steps" itemscope itemtype ="http://schema.org/HowToSection">
-<h4 itemprop="name">What if I'm the a caregiver of a post-9/11 Veteran or Servicemember?</h4>
+<h4 itemprop="name">What if I'm the caregiver of a post-9/11 Veteran or Servicemember?</h4>
 <div itemprop="itemListElement">

 You may qualify for VA health care and other benefits.
 View the Application for the Program of Comprehensive Assistance for Family Caregivers (VA Form 10-10CG).